oziogos/pyAOMlite/README.md

 # pyAOMlite
-A lite version on the pyAOM project
+A lite version of the pyAOM project